 - Acknowledgment in journals or newspapers

-- Success and earned a significant amount of money
+- Success and have earned a significant amount of money

 What is the P-1 Visa?

-The P-1 visa (also known as P-1 Status for Internationally Recognized Athletes and Entertainment Groups) is a temporary, non-immigrant visa that allows internationally recognized individual or team athletes, along with, members of the entertainment industry to visit the US.
+The P-1 visa (also known as P-1 Status for Internationally Recognized Athletes and Entertainment Groups) is a temporary, non-immigrant visa that allows an internationally recognized individual or team athletes and members of the entertainment industry to visit the US.

 The P-1 has two categories, the P-1A and the P-1B.
-P-1A allows individuals and teams to compete, perform, promote themselves, and participate in athletics while the P-1B allows internationally recognized entertainers to perform in the US.
-Back to the Table of Contents.
+The P-1A allows individuals and teams to compete, perform, promote themselves, and participate in athletics while the P-1B allows internationally recognized entertainers to perform in the US.

 Requirements to Obtain the P-1A and P-1B

-A team or entertainment group must consist of two or more members.
+A team or entertainment group must consist of at least two or more members.

 The group must have been formed at least one year ago and 75% of the team members/entertainers must have been on the team/group for at least one year.

-The athletic teams, athletes or entertainment group must be internationally recognized.
-Back to the Table of Contents.
+The athletic team, athletes or entertainment group must be internationally recognized.

 Who Qualifies or is Eligible for the P-2 Visa in the United States?